Miss Israel’s reaction beside Miss Palestine seen in alternative video

 Live stream footage from the event shows that the pair were a row apart, and Ms Shiraz appeared to be glancing around the stage.

-Ms Shiraz refuted allegations that she had given Ms Ayoub a dirty look, stating that it was “very clear that I was simply looking toward other contestants as they came on stage”, Jordan’s Roya News reported.
+Ms Shiraz refuted allegations that she gave Ms Ayoub a dirty look, Jordan’s Roya News reported.

+She shared a side-by-side video of two angles of the moment, writing on Instagram: "There are real stories, real crises, and real human beings whose voices deserve attention far more than a manufactured narrative about a glance," and said a "heightened security situation" was required.

 Up next